Eva Twardokens

-Eva Twardokens (born April 28, 1965, in Reno, Nevada) is a former World Cup alpine ski racer.
+Eva Twardokens (born April 28, 1965, in Reno, Nevada) is a retired World Cup alpine ski racer.
 She made her World Cup debut at age 17 in December 1982.

-Two seasons later, Twardokens was the bronze medalist in the giant slalom at the 1985 World Championships, and represented the U.S. in two Winter Olympics (1992, 1994).
+Twardokens achieved a significant milestone early in her career, winning the bronze medal in the giant slalom at the 1985 World Championships.
+She went on to represent the U.S. in two Winter Olympics (1992, 1994).
 On the World Cup circuit, she had three podiums and 34 top ten finishes.
-She retired from international competition following the 1995 season.
+She retired from international competition after the 1995 season.

 In 2007, Twardokens won the Masters National Weightlifting Champion in the 40-45 age group in the 63 kg class, with a 60 kg snatch and a 79 kg clean and jerk for a 139 kg total.

 She was inducted to the US Ski and Snowboard Hall of Fame class of 2011 on April 14, 2012.

-Her father, Jerzy Twardokens, is an Olympian who fenced for Poland in the 1952 Olympics.
-He defected to the United States in Philadelphia in 1958. and was a professor at the University of Nevada in Reno.
+Her father, Jerzy Twardokens, was an Olympian who represented Poland in fencing at the 1952 Olympics.
+He defected to the United States in Philadelphia in 1958.
+Later, he became a professor at the University of Nevada in Reno.

 In February 2019, Twardokens was seriously injured in a private plane crash near Watsonville, California.